 This is a hidden gem and one which I want to shout about ans we’re already planning our next visit.
 If you live locally or are planning to visit Skipton or its surrounding villages, I wholeheartedly and enthusiastically recommend Le Caveau, a gorgeous French restaurant with a Yorkshire twist.

-Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *-

 Thank you for reading and supporting my blog.

 WOW what a beautiful place!
 And the food looks scrumptious!
 Not jealous at all, Lizzy 😉